marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Action Group

-Action group can perform various actions when your budget threshold is met.
+Action groups can perform various actions when your budget threshold is met.
 We can also enable mobile push notifications by enabling Azure app push notifications while configuring the action group.
-But here we use email as demo.
+But here we use email as a demo.

 ```
 # budget.tf